 criminology, homicide victimization, horror stories, mass murder, Mensah Adinkrah, multicide, Murder & Crime Done Right, recidivism, serial killer facts, serial killings, spree murder, thriller, writing advice

-FYI, on the very first day of class, our professor said, “This class is not for the squeamish.”
+On the very first day of class, our professor said, “This class is not for the squeamish.”

 And yes, these blog entries are not for the squeamish either.